Finally being able to purchase and consume cannabis legally is one thing, but enjoying it in public is another — until now.

-Las Vegas is joining several other cities in considering “consumption lounges,” or public spaces that allow the safe and legal consumption of various types of marijuana with other enthusiasts.
+Las Vegas is joining several other cities in considering “consumption lounges,” or public spaces that allow the safe and legal consumption of various types of cannabis with other enthusiasts.
 These Amsterdam-style consumption lounges are hoping to provide welcoming and safe spaces for people to come and enjoy their product, as well as establishing the city as a destination for consumption.

-Legal Marijuana Purchase and Use in Nevada
+Legal Cannabis Purchase and Use in Nevada

 According to law, you can only smoke in private residences.
 This includes your porch, patio or deck, but not on the sidewalks or streets.
 Basically, you’re unable to light up in the car, bar, club, casino, restaurant, hotel room or any other public place.